nuxlar/AugmentedBosses/README.md

   - More movement speed/acceleration
   - Has a tesla coil
   - Tracking Bomb is faster
+  - Doesn't stop to do abilities
   - Orbs are red now :)

 - **Stone Titan**
+  - More movement speed/acceleration
+  - Makes model slightly bigger
-  - Laser does 1/2 damage but it slows (mvmt AND attk spd?)
+  - Laser does 1/2 damage but it slows
-  - Fires laser bolts during laser
+  - Laser fires titan bolts while zapping
-  - Tracking fist that changes pattern.
-Channeling ability that hits 3 times and gets more complex
+  - Tracking fist now spawns a small fist cluster

 - **Clay Dunestrider**
   - No Change